<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Jason Pedley Blog 2023 (1)

-Figure 2: Visual of the same RSI value produced two different ways.
+Figure 2: Visual of the same RSI value produced in two different ways.
 Athlete B spends more time on the ground yet jumps higher.

 Limitations to the RSI approach